Fabinatix97/fabi-online/content/blog/2021-04-04-pilotenausbildung-til.md

 >
 > C) Anticipating the sequence of items on a check list.
 >
-> D) Mishearing the contents of a reply from an air traffic controller when a non-standard procedure was given but a standard procedure was anticipated."
+> D) Mishearing the contents of a reply from an air traffic controller when a non-standard procedure was given but a standard procedure was anticipated.“

 Die Auflösung gibt’s am Ende des Beitrags.
 Fest steht, dass eine allumfassende Planung schier unmöglich ist, in Perfektionismus enden kann und im schlimmsten Fall dafür sorgt, sich in falscher Sicherheit zu wiegen.